-Similar to other subjects in 5th grade, science lessons emphasize to students the importance of analyzing what they learn in order to deepen their thinking and knowledge and develop their own ideas and conclusions.
-For example, as they conduct experiments and investigate topics, they are encouraged to use these experiences to come up with conclusions and ideas and ask further questions for future experiments and investigations.
+Similar to other subjects in 5th grade, science lessons emphasize to students the importance of analyzing what they learn in order to deepen their thinking, expand their knowledge, and develop their own ideas and conclusions.
+For example, as fifth graders conduct experiments and investigate topics, they are encouraged to use these experiences to come up with ideas, draw conclusions, and ask further questions for future experiments and investigations.
 Furthermore, they are asked to support these ideas and questions with specific proofs and reasons.

 As in other grades, the specific topics studied in science vary according to state.
-However, common topics studied in 5th grade include: earth and space; plants; the cycle of life; animals; the human body, electricity and magnetism, and motion and sound.
+However, common topics studied in 5th grade include: earth and space; plants; the cycle of life; animals; the human body; electricity and magnetism; motion; and sound.
 Students also often learn about these topics in relation to their location and where they live.
 Consult your child’s teacher or research your state’s science standards for more details.

 In order to build science skills, your 5th grader:

 - Conducts experiments using the scientific method (there are many different ways people present "the scientific method," but here's a basic example):

 - Develops a hypothesis (based on observations and research)